napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 }
 ```

-Lets add a new resource: an audio file that is loaded from disk.
+Let's add a new resource: an audio file that is loaded from disk.
 Make sure to add it to the `Objects` array:

 ```
 {